Coalminemerc8288/QuickRef-Java/readme.md

 # Java Quick Refresher

-### PDF Guide
-Available in the resources for the course

 ### Java Platform
 - 1 .
 Why is Java so popular?
 - 2 .
 What is platform independence?